Ski: 2021-2022 Folsom Rapture (custom), 192 cm

 My biggest personal priority is finding the balance between stability at speed and power on edge with the ability to easily break the tails free to shed speed or redirect.
 I’ve written a lot on Blister over the years about the vast majority of >120mm-wide skis that have been on the market and have developed a sense of what works best for me, so I was excited to connect with Folsom to see what we could come up with.

 The result of all this was a custom version of their 122mm-wide Rapture shape.
 I got a little bit of time on the ski last season but then Covid promptly shut everything down.
 This season I’ve been able to get much more time on the custom Rapture, and Blister Members can check out my Flash Review for some initial thoughts.
-I want to spend a bit more time on this ski before posting a full review and Deep Dive comparisons, so in the meantime, we’re going to dive deeper into the design.
+I’ve now added my full review below, but first, we’ll discuss Folsom’s custom process the resulting design of the ski we came up with:

 What Folsom Says about the Rapture shape: